SyedMusharraf/Kiln-Simulation-App/README.md

 **How to Use**

-• Launch the app in your browser by
+• Save the all the 3 pkl files + kiln_simulation.py file in vs code or any  code editor then run it by writting this command:

 `streamlit run file_name.py`